gkossakowski/gkossakowski.github.io/content/posts/the-slim-shady-year-part-three.md

 While hashing out the details of my surgery in Warsaw with the doctor, I asked when is the earliest time I could fly after the surgery and explained I had a genuinely urgent business in Munich.
 He recommended waiting four days which I didn't have.
-After a bit back and forth, we agreed I would acknowledge I'm approaching the risk edge and go in 2 days.
+After a bit back and forth, we agreed I would acknowledge I'm at the edge of sound risk-taking, I would wait two days before I go.
 I would have to be extremely careful, avoid prolonged sitting and any sudden or straining moves.
 We also talked about my return trip to California, which is roughly 12 hours of sitting.
 The doctor was horrified at the prospect and said I should really not fly for at least two weeks after the surgery.

 I thought maybe I could work remotely these two weeks after my sabbatical ran its course.
 I contacted my manager at Stripe, explained the details, and made him uncomfortable about breaking